Forecast-it/handbook/how-we-work.md

 Many books have been written about organizational structures.
 We seek to be efficient and lean in our approach, meaning that we keep a very flat structure.
 This means a single [Chapter](http://warhammer40k.wikia.com/wiki/Chapter) should be able to go from idea to deploy as independently as possible.
 This is where we try to emulate a living organism that is fully self-sustaining and capable of making autonomous decisions.

->A Chapter is a completely autonomous military unit made up of one thousand of the superhuman warriors known as Space Marines or Astartes and their related vehicles, starships and support personnel.
-Each Chapter serves collectively with the others of its kind as part of the Imperium of Man's Adeptus Astartes.
--- Warhammer 40k

 ### Chaplains

 A [Chaplain](http://warhammer40k.wikia.com/wiki/Chaplain) is the single person responsible for driving a Chapter.
 A Chapter is a small cross-functional self-organized team with less than 10 people.
 They have end-to-end responsibilities and they work together towards their long-term mission.
 In chapters the key drive is autonomy.

->A Chaplain is a specialist officer of the Adeptus Astartes and serves as the appointed spiritual leader of a Space Marine Chapter.
--- Warhammer 40k

 ### Product Chapters